 xMarkup utility can be successfuly used for following tasks:

-To build binary file of xMarkup on non-Windows system you shall install Icon-compiler and then make utility from the source code (see instruction).
+To build binary file of xMarkup on non-Windows system you shall install Icon (Unicon) compiler and then make utility from the source code (see instruction).
 The Icon distributives for different UNIX systems are availaible for download from Icon Project Home http://www.cs.arizona.edu/icon/v951/.
-The sources of last version of xMarkup are available here.
+Unicon compiler for each supported platform has to be maked from the sources, which available at SVN repositary.
+The sources of last version of xMarkup are available at sourceforge.net.

 Starting with version 3.2 xMarkup GUI was ported to open-source IDE Lazarus.
 So, it's became possible to port it to Linux and Mac OS too.